The links below correspond to screens in the software.

 A child's asset will carry to the financial affidavit, but it will not appear on the Marital Property Division report, or any property reports in the software.

-When you identify a debt (bank debt, credit card, etc.), you may use the last four digits of the account number.
-For the client’s security, do not enter any more than that.
+When you identify a debt (bank debt, credit card, etc.), please use only the last four digits of the account number.
+For the client's security, do not enter any more than that.

 Do not enter mortgages as debts.
 Enter mortgages with the associated real estate property.
 This is so that we can correctly handle the tax impact of the mortgage interest.